mtzfactory/challenge-iskay-pet/README.md

 ### Env file

-Create a `.env` file in the root of the project, use this command:
+Create a `.env` file in the root directory of the project, you can use this command:

 ```bash
 cp .env.example .env

 ```

-Update the file content:
+Finally, update the file content:

 - `GOOGLE_MAPS_ANROID_API_KEY`, the key obtained in #google-maps-api-key for Android.
 - `GOOGLE_MAPS_IOS_API_KEY`, the key obtained in #google-maps-api-key for iOS.